 Conventional flushing involves flushing one hydrant at a time, often during hydrant inspections and flow testing.

-Unidirectional flushing involves the sequential closing of water valve in order to maximize water flow velocity to create a pipe scouring effect.
+Unidirectional flushing involves the sequential closing of water valves to maximize water flow velocity to create a pipe scouring effect.

 Regular flushing serves the following purposes:

 Enhances long-term water quality by removing sediments from inside the mainline and flushing them out through the hydrant.

 Identifies malfunctions of the hydrant and related valve issues.